Schemas

 const validated = personSchema.parse(someObject)If you have a string containing JSON data, use parseJSON.

 const foo: Person! = someObjectNow, foo will be a Result type.
-If the validation fails, it will be a failure.
+If the validation fails, it will be a failure, otherwise it will be a success.

 You can also use the bang shorthand syntax to validate parameters passed into functions: